staccatocommons/staccatissimo/staccatissimo-lambda/README.md

-#About Staccato-Commons-Lambda
+#About Staccatissimo-Lambda

- Staccato-Commons-Lambda is a minimalistic and lightweight library for instantiating simple Staccato-Commond-Defs' Functions and Evaluables in a DSL style, without using anonymous classes.
-This project is aimed to simplify higher-order programming within Staccato-Commons until Java adds lambdas to its language (planned for Java 8)
+ Staccatissimo-Lambda is a minimalistic and lightweight library for instantiating simple Staccato-Commond-Defs' Functions and Evaluables in a DSL style, without using anonymous classes.
+This project is aimed to simplify higher-order programming within Staccatissimo until Java adds lambdas to its language (planned for Java 8)

 #Getting Started

- The entry point to Staccato-Commons-Lambda is the <<<Lambda>>> class, which allows to create functions in a concise and redable way.
+ The entry point to Staccatissimo-Lambda is the <<<Lambda>>> class, which allows to create functions in a concise and redable way.
 There are two ways of using it, this introduction will just show one of them - using a shared lambda factory.
 The alternative, more performant but a bit more verbose way - using local lambda factories - is discussed in the API docs.

 ##Instantiating 1 argument functions

  The simplest function to create are one argument functions.
-Without Staccato-Commons-Lambda, implementing such functions require to extend
+Without Staccatissimo-Lambda, implementing such functions require to extend
  AbstractFunction.
 For example, a function that return book's ISBN looks like the following:

 ```java